totemstech/node-dynamodb/ReadMe.md

     export DYNAMODB_SECRETACCESSKEY=YOURSECRETKEYID
     export DYNAMODB_TEST_TABLE1=test

-Make sure you have a `test` table created and available with `sha` as a hash key (string), then run:
+Make sure you have a `test` table created and available with `sha` as a hash key (string).
+Make sure to select `Hash` as the `Primary Key Type`.
+Then run:

     make test

+If you are getting one of these errors:

+* `User: ... is not authorized to perform: dynamodb:PutItem on resource` you need to add `AmazonDynamoDBFullAccess` to the user in [IAM policy editor](https://console.aws.amazon.com/iam/home).

 ## License